Raman-Lab-UCLA/Explainability_for_Photonics/README.md

 ## Introduction
 Welcome to the Raman Lab GitHub!
 This repo will walk you through the code used in the following publication: https://pubs.acs.org/doi/full/10.1021/acsphotonics.0c01067

-Here, we use Deep SHAP to explain the behavior of nanophotonic structures learned through a convolutional neural network (CNN).
+Here, we use Deep SHAP to explain the behavior of nanophotonic structures learned by a convolutional neural network (CNN).

 ## Requirements
 Python3 and Tensorflow 1.0 are recommended due to incompatibility issues with SHAP (as of this writing).